 Palestinian Cuisine

-Palestinian cuisine has been heavily influenced by the Mediterranean, with an emphasis on fresh, locally sourced ingredients, and with staple foods like bread, meat, cheese, rice, sauces, soups and desserts.
+The Mediterranean has heavily influenced Palestinian cuisine, emphasizing fresh, locally sourced ingredients and staple foods like bread, meat, cheese, rice, sauces, soups, and desserts.
 In fact, Palestinians are known for their exquisite cuisine in the region.

-Herbs and spices play a very important role in Palestine food– Za’atar is very popular and we recommend that you try it!
+Herbs and spices play a very important role in Palestine food– Za’atar is very popular, and we recommend that you try it!
 Palestine is also well known for dishes such as maqlubeh, kafta, dawali, kunafeh and many more.
-There are lots of sweet and savoury offerings and although most Palestinians include meat in their diet, following a plant-based diet is quite accessible if preferred.
-Of course, accompanying every mouth-watering dish are customary beverages like Arabic coffee, tea and a variety of fresh juices.

-As in many other countries, there is strong national pride for the dishes and traditions revolving around food.
-From day-to-day life to special events like weddings and community celebrations, preparing food and dining together are an essential aspect of Palestinian social customs.
+As in many other countries, there is strong national pride in the dishes and traditions revolving around food.
+From daily life to special events like weddings and community celebrations, preparing food and dining together is essential to Palestinian social customs.
 Food culture in Palestine is about spending quality time with family and friends and showing generous hospitality to guests.
 It is also a key element in religious holidays like Eid and Ramadan, where hours are spent each day preparing feasts to be consumed ceremoniously among the family.

 Languages Spoken in Palestine

-Arabic is primary language spoken in Palestine, but many citizens also speak some English and an even smaller amount, Hebrew.
-Within the Arabic language however, there are numerous dialects.
-Palestine and its Arab neighbors (e.g. Jordan, Syria and Lebanon) speak a dialect from the subgroup of Levantine Arabic.
+Arabic is the primary language spoken in Palestine, but many citizens also speak some English and Hebrew, an even smaller amount.
+Within the Arabic language, however, there are numerous dialects.
+Palestine and its Arab neighbors (e.g., Jordan, Syria, and Lebanon) speak a dialect from the subgroup of Levantine Arabic.

 The Palestinian Dialect (اللهجة الفلسطينية)

-Why is it necessary to better understand the Palestinian dialect if you’ve studied MSA?
+Why must you better understand the Palestinian dialect if you’ve studied MSA?

-Some of the words in MSA are not used in day-to-day conversation and some people may have difficulty understanding more formal language.
-As well, even if you were fluent in MSA, you may not understand conversations happening around you because locals are not speaking this dialect, but are speaking the Palestinian dialect.
+Some of the words in MSA are not used in day-to-day conversation, and some people may have difficulty understanding more formal language.
+Also, even if you are fluent in MSA, you may not understand conversations happening around you because locals do not speak this dialect but speak the Palestinian dialect.
 The same would be true in any Arabic-speaking country.

-For this reason, it is relatively simple to pick up the Palestinian dialect and your time studying MSA will not have been wasted.
-At the same time, learning the local dialect is essential to effectively communicate and better understand the culture and customs of Palestinian people.
+For this reason, it is relatively simple to pick up the Palestinian dialect, and your time spent studying MSA will not be wasted.
+At the same time, learning the local dialect is essential to effectively communicate and better understand the culture and customs of the Palestinian people.
 Learning the Palestinian dialect is also a great way to build upon your knowledge and expand your language skills.

-If you wish to study the Arabic language, we have several course options available at the Volunteer in Palestine.
+We have several course options available at the Volunteer in Palestine if you wish to study Arabic.

 Religion

 Palestine is located in the Holy Land for believers of Islam, Christianity, and Judaism.
-The religious populations in Palestine are, of course, Muslims, Christians and to a lesser extent, Jews.
+The religious populations in Palestine are, of course, Muslims, Christians, and, to a lesser extent, Jews.
 A modern estimate suggests that over 90% of the population identifies as Muslim, with the Sunni sect or division making up the majority of Muslims.
-The Christian population makes up of about 6% of the population and the remainder are Jewish or secular.
+The Christians comprise about 6% of the population, and the remainder are Jewish or secular.

 Christians and Muslims in Palestine